SiclaitGitHub/osticket-prereqs/README.md

 <img width="1213" alt="Screen Shot 2023-07-10 at 9 05 28 PM" src="https://github.com/SiclaitGitHub/osticket-prereqs/assets/139138443/bb8a49af-34ee-434f-a982-6e52370ea1aa">

 11. Create New Database Connection

--Select "New" in the HediSQL window to create a new database connection -Login using the credentials created earlier in the process -
+-Selected "New" to create a new database connection -Login using the credential created earlier in the process -